aws-samples/aws-online-data-migration-workshop/kinesis/README.md

     -   After a few minutes (you may have to press the refresh button), you will see that in the S3 bucket, under the stream/ prefix folder,  USERNAME-tenant-metrics files are being created.
 If you take a look at the files in S3, you will see that these are json objects files compressed in .gz format containing the data from our generator script running in Cloud9.

-    -   Outside of the scope of this workshop, with the data now stored in your S3 bucket, you could then query your stream of data in real-time
+    -   Outside of the scope of this workshop, with the data now stored in your S3 bucket, you could then query and analyze your stream of data using AWS services.